jimigrunge/invoke-private-methods/README.md

 ### Note on version requirements

-If you are using a version of PHP less than 7.1 please use the 1.0 branch
+If you are using a version of PHP less than 8.1 please use the 2.0 branch If you are using a version of PHP less than 7.1 please use the 1.0 branch

 ```